 2. Naess and Empirical Semantics

-Arne Naess’s philosophy of language, and the school of Empirical Semantics which he founded and led, have an important contribution to make to the story of mid twentieth century analytic philosophy.
+Arne Naess’s philosophy of language, and the school of Empirical Semantics which he founded and led, have an important contribution to make to the story of mid- twentieth century analytic philosophy.
 In most appraisals of Naess’s legacy they are, however, overshadowed by his ecological writing and activism.
 In 1970, Naess resigned his chair at the University of Oslo and put aside his other philosophical interests, dedicating the rest of his long life to environmental philosophy.
 He coined the phrase ‘Deep Ecology’ to refer to a set of beliefs that see all life forms as equally important and worthwhile, regardless of their relationship to human beings, and that emphasise the essential inter-connectedness of all organisms.
 What was initially a small and rather marginal movement gained popularity and moved into the mainstream.
 By the time of his death in 2009, just short of his ninety seventh birthday, Naess was a celebrated figure of the Norwegian and international establishment, largely as a result of his work in ecology.

 This pattern of pursuing unorthodox ideas and seeing them become established can be traced in the story of Naess’s philosophy of language, too.
 Empirical Semantics was in the ascendency in Norwegian philosophy for much of the middle part of the twentieth century, with all students of philosophy at the University of Oslo taking an exam in the subject as a compulsory part of their studies.
 But Naess had initially developed the ideas underlying Empirical Semantics in opposition to what he saw as some of the errors and flawed methodologies of contemporary academic philosophy, and in so doing had almost put an end to his own academic career before it had properly begun.
 His targets included many of the claims or the underlying assumptions of Western philosophy but he took particular issue with those he was in many ways philosophically closest to: the logical positivists of the Vienna Circle.

 As a student, Naess studied both philosophy and the empirical sciences.
 He travelled to Austria in the early 1930s and attended meetings of the Vienna Circle.
 He was impressed by the commitment he found there to clarity of expression, to rigorous analysis, and to extending the methods of scientific study to all areas of inquiry.
 But there were other aspects of the movement that he found more troubling.
 He believed that logical positivism relied on a number of sweeping and unscientific assumptions, particularly assumptions about language.
 The principle of verificationism, for instance, depended on the idea that there were two types of meaningful statements.
 Analytic statements were meaningful because they could be judged true on the basis of their logical form, or of the meaning of the words they contained.
 Synthetic statements were meaningful if and only if a process of verification could be identified, by means of which they could be judged either ‘true’ or ‘false’ on empirical grounds.
-All other statements, regardless of whether they could be used and understood in ordinary communicative occurrences of language, were meaningless and therefore not amenable to serious philosophical scrutiny; any apparent issues introduced by an example such as ‘stealing is wrong’ were pseudoproblems because the example in question failed to make any meaningful statement.
+All other statements, regardless of whether they could be used and understood in ordinary communicative occurrences of language, were meaningless and therefore not amenable to serious philosophical scrutiny; any apparent issues introduced by an example such as ‘stealing is wrong’ were pseudo-problems because the example in question failed to make any meaningful statement.